abertschi/postcards/README.md

 #### Verify YAML file
 You can verify the YAML file with `postcards-yaml verify`.
-This command checks that all pictures exist and the YAML has the proper format.
+This command checks that all pictures exist and the YAML file has the proper format.

 ### Plugin: postcards-pexels
 Send postcards with random pictures from www.pexels.com.